Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Discussion

-We have demonstrated that the connections in a network can jointly encode more information than the sum of individual synaptic connections, i.e., $ \mathbb{E}[MI(\mathbf{w};\mathbf{x}^l)] > n \mathbb{E}[MI(w;\mathbf{x}^l)] $.
-This phenomenon, where the whole is greater than the sum of its parts, is known as \textit{information synergy}.
-Synergy has been a longstanding topic in neuroscience, with evidence of its existence in the coding of systems such as neurons \citep{panzeri1999correlations, schneidman2003synergy} and brain regions \citep{luppi2022synergistic}.
-However, our approach provides novel evidence of synergy at the level of synaptic connections.
+This phenomenon, where the whole is greater than the sum of its parts, is known as \textit{synergy} \citep{gawne1993independent, brenner2000synergy, williams2010nonnegative}.
+Information synergy has been a topic of long-standing interest in neuroscience, with evidence of its existence reported in ensembles of neurons \citep{panzeri1999correlations, schneidman2003synergy} and groups of brain regions \citep{luppi2022synergistic}.
+Our approach provides novel evidence of synergy at the level of synaptic connections.

 Synergy in neural coding arises due to interactions among components of the system.
 These interactions can occur at various levels: pairwise, triplet, quadruplet, or even higher-order interactions.
 Classical studies of synergistic coding in neurons often focus on the role of correlations between spikes, which represent second-order interactions.
 More recent work has explored third-order interactions, introducing concepts such as triplet correlations \citep{cayco2015triplet}.
-By deriving closed-form expressions for Shannon mutual information, our work offers a straightforward way to analyze higher-order interactions by calculating $ MI(\mathbf{w};\mathbf{x}^l)/n $, the contribution of a single connection to the encoding of the ensemble.
-In our simulations, we estimated interactions ranging from second to nineteenth order using this value and observed a significant increasing trend as the number of connections $n$ grew.
-This suggests that synergistic effects extend at least to the 19th order, indicating that further insights may await discovery at higher orders.
+By deriving closed-form expressions for Shannon mutual information, our work offers a straightforward way to analyze interactions at all levels—$2^{nd}$ order and higher—by calculating $ MI(\mathbf{w};\mathbf{x}^l)/n $, the contribution of a single connection to the encoding by the ensemble.
+In our simulations, we estimated interactions ranging from second to twentieth order using this value and observed a significant increasing trend as the number of connections $n$ grew (Fig. \ref{Fig:Synergy}BC).
+This suggests that synergistic effects extend at least to the 20th order, indicating that further insights may await discovery at higher orders.
+For instance, it remains unclear whether this synergistic scenario will continue indefinitely as interaction orders increase.
+Some studies suggest that synergistic effects dominate only at smaller neural populations, typically involving fewer than 200 neurons, while coding becomes increasingly redundant at larger scales \citep{kafashan2021scaling}; our analysis did not reach the scale of $n > 40,000$ synaptic connections due to computational limitations.
+Nonetheless, the linear regression results in Figure \ref{Fig:Synergy}C suggest a relationship of $ MI \sim 0.001 n^2 $, which contrasts sharply with established results for Hopfield networks, providing further credence to our expectation that the linear trend seen in Figure \ref{Fig:Synergy}C will eventually plateau or saturate as $ n $ becomes large.